Internal funding opportunities are offered to the RU-N Community through various sources. Please see below for available opportunities.

 If you are interested in any of the opportunities listed below and want to learn more please contact our RU-N Senior Grant Facilitator Joe Broderick.

 Busch Biomedical Grant program (all Rutgers campuses): The Busch Biomedical Grant program is designed to enhance health-related research at the University and to strengthen the competitive position of faculty members who seek external research funds.
-Proposals for funding are solicited annually by ORED.
+Proposals for funding are solicited annually by the Office for Research, a Rutgers-wide office.
 Proposals will be reviewed by a panel of faculty representing different health-related disciplines as well as the various University campuses.
 Awards are made on the basis of Busch Grant funding priorities and scientific excellence.

 Tuition Remission: Rutgers University – Newark Office of the Chancellor provides in-state tuition funding for PhD students supported by external research grant funding.
 To qualify for this funding:

 - The external grant must fully cover the student’s stipend, benefits, and fees;

 - The tuition refund is limited to the in-state level of tuition in the respective school;